Stuff Your Rucksack: History

-Inn 1999, Humble spent 35 days crossing the Sahara, ending up in a remote oasis village 200 km north of Timbuktu.
+In 1999, Humble spent 35 days crossing the Sahara, ending up in a remote oasis village 200 km north of Timbuktu.
 She sought permission to stay there from the head of the village and was asked to visit the local school.
 The children at the school were keen to find out how long it would take for Humble to get back to England in camel days.
 Humble started to draw lines in the sand, but found it difficult to describe the sea without a world map.
 This experience motivated her to start the charity, which finally launched in 2006.

 Explaining the rationale behind the charity’s website, Humble said: “How many times have you been travelling and visited a school or community or local charity that you would love to help?
 The school needs books, or a map or pencils; an orphanage needs children's clothes or toys.
 All things that, if only you'd known, you could've stuffed in your rucksack.
 But once you get home you forget, or you've lost the address, or worry that whatever you send will be stolen before it even gets there...”

 The website was relaunched on May 19, 2010 with a party at the Royal Geographical Society in London.
 It has received support from a number of UK celebrities including Ben Fogle and Simon Reeve.